Tampines: 2010s: Residential expansion

-Neighbourhoods 3 and 7 were only fully completed in 1997, and the constituencies had been reformed to include the new Tampines Central division.
 Construction was paused until the developments of Tampines Central were started in 2010, which consists of The Premiere @ Tampines, Tampines GreenLeaf, Centrale 8, Tampines Trilliant, and Citylife @ Tampines, including some of the other leftover pockets of residential developments such as Tampines GreenTerrace, Arc @ Tampines, Q Bay Residences and The Santorini.

 Neighbourhood 6, which is also known as Tampines North New Town, has started construction with the first Build-To-Order (BTO) flats Tampines GreenRidges being announced at the end of November 2014.
 Tampines GreenRidges is also part of the first phase of the Tampines North New Town's Park West District, which is the first district to be constructed in the Tampines North New Town development.

 Tampines Court, had been en-bloc since July 2017 and all residents vacated their premises by 12 December 2018.
 It is a former HUDC flat that was privatised in 2002.
-The upcoming condominium is Treasure at Tampines.
+It was replaced by the condominium Treasure at Tampines in 2023.